Sustainable Materials Management (SMM) Electronics Challenge: Recognition and Awards

 Electronics Challenge Awards are offered in two categories: Tier and Champion.
 Tier Awards are given to those who complete the requirements under a Gold, Silver or Bronze Tier.

 Champion awards are given in three categories: Product, Program, and Cutting-Edge.
 The Product Award recognizes innovative and sustainable products designed for sale in the marketplace.
-The Non-Product Award recognizes participants that have employed an innovative plan, strategy, or policy to use materials in a more environmentally responsible way throughout the life cycle.
+The Program Award recognizes participants that have employed an innovative plan, strategy, or policy to use materials in a more environmentally responsible way throughout the life cycle.
 The Cutting-Edge Award recognizes participants for a new, game-changing idea in electronics sustainability.

 In 2019, the combined efforts of the Sustainable Materials Management (SMM) Electronics Challenge participants achieved notable environmental results.
 By rethinking business as usual and committing to innovative and responsible end-of-life electronics management, Electronics Challenge participants collectively:

 This is equal to any one of the following:

 - Taking more than 92,000 passenger vehicles off the road for one year;

 - Generating enough electricity for nearly 81,000 U.S. homes for one year; or